 Fiberglass Fly Screen

 The gold-standard and arguably the most widely used material for Fly Screens, Fibreglass is made from vinyl-coated fiberglass threads and is a flexible and affordable choice the world over.
 Available in a wide selection of different applications, Fibreglass screens are slightly opaque but it still offers good visibility from the inside.
 Moreover, they won’t crease like aluminium screens either.
-Fiberglass provides up to 75 per cent UV protection as well.
+Fibreglass provides up to 75 per cent UV protection as well.

 These screens can be acquired in both heavy-duty, fine and standard grades.
 The fine variant is a perfect fit for areas prone to an insect infestation such as coastal areas.
 The heavy-duty variant is perfect for places where a stronger screen is required to sustain against strong gushes of the wind and harsh weather.
 The standard grade is the most commonly used one and also the cheapest option available.

 However, fibreglass is prone to getting scratched and broken easily and over time can even get brittle.
-Available in a choice of colours like black, bronze, dark bronze, silver gray, and even pastel colours, black is still the most popular amongst all of them.
+Available in a choice of colours like black, bronze, dark bronze, silver-grey, and even pastel colours, black is still the most popular amongst all of them.

 Suggested: Fiberglass windows Advantages